infraling/atomic/README.md

 ## Build

-`mvn install` creates three different versions of Atomic:
+`mvn install` builds the core plugins for Atomic.

+Then there are also three Maven profiles, each of which builds a specific version of Atomic:

-1. Stable (in *repository/target/products/*): Includes only stable features.
+1. `mvn install -P stable` builds only stable features into *repository/target/products/*.
-2. Preview (in *repository-preview/target/products/*): Includes features that can be used productively with caution, and that may include bugs.
+2. `mvn install -P preview` builds stable features and those that can be used productively with caution, and that may include bugs, into *repository-preview/target/products/*.
-3. Experimental (in *repository-experimental/target/products/*): Includes features that are experimental, and hence should not be used productively.
+3. `mvn install -P experimental` builds stable and preview features, and those that are experimental, and hence should not be used productively, into *repository-experimental/target/products/*).

 ### Build documentation